Pteris cretica ‘Albolineata’ is a beautiful evergreen fern with sharp, uniquely shaped fronds and a stripe of creamy variegation.

 It will grow well in any typical tropical or fern substrate that provides adequate water retention and drainage.

 👉 If in doubt, our tropical substrate mix is a well-balanced option for terrariums and pots alike.

 Temperature & Humidity

 New fronds develop from the base.
-Each stalk growing longer and taller over older leaves and giving the plant a sharp sense of volume.
+Each frond grows longer and taller over older fronds, giving the plant a sharp sense of volume.

 Varieties & Similar Plants

 The Pteris genus contains a huge variety of tropical ferns with plenty of different characteristics.